TanukiSharp/QRConsole/readme.md

 On Windows, the console output encoding is set to Unicode, whereas on other platforms, the console output encoding is set to UTF8.<br/>
 Tested only on Windows, Linux, and on a Linux through SSH using putty on Windows.

+- By changing the font size of the terminal, it is possible to entirely display a QR code that contains the largest data possible to encode, and still get it working.<br/>
+See screenshot bellow.

 # Screenshots

 **A large text** *(the largest printable on one screen at this resolution)*